 online at www.gpipl.fr

-by email to: email: eganian@gpipl.fr accompanied by the complete file (see the list below) and the YouTube link of the 1st round.
+by email to: email: eganian@gpipl.fr together with the full application (see list below) and the YouTube link for the 1st round.

 - The registration form to download; http://www.gpipl.fr, to be completed in capital letters